Lebanese vote in first general election in nine years

-BEIRUT (Reuters) - Lebanese began voting on Sunday in their first general election for nine years, one that is unlikely to upend the country’s balance of power but is seen as important for economic stability.
+BEIRUT (Reuters) - Lebanese began voting on Sunday in their first general election for nine years, one that is seen as unlikely to upend the country’s basic contours of power but is important for economic stability.

+The streets of Beirut were quiet early on Sunday, but small crowds had gathered around the schools being used as polling stations and walls were plastered with party flags and pictures of the leading candidates.

+Abu Sami, 40, a civil servant, said he was tired of the established politicians.
+“Today I will choose new faces,” he said.

 Lebanon has mostly weathered the regional storm caused by seven years of war in neighbouring Syria that has drawn in regional powers and unleashed a wave of refugees, but it has gone through several internal crises since the last election.

-Television broadcasts showed voters queuing at polling stations across the tiny Mediterranean country early in the day to cast their ballots under new voting rules that still preserve the country’s sectarian power sharing system.
+Television broadcasts showed voters queuing at polling stations across the tiny Mediterranean country to cast their ballots under new voting rules that still preserve the country’s sectarian power sharing system.

 Voting is scheduled to last from 7 a.m.
 (0400 GMT) until 7 p.m.
 (1600 GMT), with unofficial results expected to start coming in overnight and a formal tally announced in the coming days.